marek-pietrzak-tg/symfony-micro-demo-app/README.md

 # symfony-micro-demo-app
-Convenient Symfony app skeleton based on MicroKernelTrait.
+Convenient Symfony app skeleton based on the MicroKernelTrait.
 Made as a base for demo purposes.
 Comes with separate files:
 - routing.yml